+- Children are placed in classes according to their age and development and are expected to remain with their class until the late August departure of the kindergarten bound children. - Prior to the start of the next school year, parents are informed of their child's next placement during parent conferences in May.

+Placement is based on child development and teacher recommendation.
+Parents are given ample notice of the scheduled transition times for children to visit their new classroom.
+Before Fall classes commence, an Open House is scheduled.
+Parents are encouraged to attend the event as it provides an opportunity to do the following:

-- Children are placed in classes according to their age and development and are generally expected to remain with their class until the late August shift following the departure of the kindergarten bound children. - Prior to the departure of the kindergarten bound children, parents are notified of their child's next classroom placement.
-Children are placed based on their development and teacher recommendation.
-Parents are given ample notice and children are given transition time before they are moved to a different classroom. - Once a child is enrolled in the Center, he/she is guaranteed a space the following semester, provided the following procedures are followed: - Parent(s) must complete and submit the Center's Letter of Intent form indicating the family's childcare needs by the posted deadline.
-(Verbal communication with a teacher or other staff is not sufficient.) - If a parent fails to follow the above procedures, it will be assumed that the child is not continuing enrollment, and the space will be filled for the next semester.
+- Tour the classroom, explore the learning centers and play areas, and meet other parents; - Learn about classroom and program expectations for the child and parent; - Gain an understanding of the child's daily routine; - Connect with the classroom teacher(s) and learn about communication expectations; - Once a child is enrolled in the Center, they are guaranteed Spring and Summer enrollment, provided the following: - Family account is current and without a due balance for any CDC expense. - Parent(s) have submitted their Letter of Intent form indicating the family's childcare needs by the posted deadline.
+(Verbal communication with a teacher or other staff is not sufficient.)
+Childcare will not be guaranteed for those failing to submit the form by the deadline.